Menu

 Article 242 of the Criminal Procedure Code of Ukraine states:

-1. The examination shall be conducted by an expert institution, expert, or experts involved by the parties to the criminal proceedings or the investigating judge at the request of the defense in cases and following the procedure provided for Article 244 of this Code, where special knowledge is required to clarify the circumstances important for criminal proceedings.
-It is not allowed to conduct expert examinations for addressing issues related to law.
+1. The examination shall be conducted by an expert institution, expert, or experts, involved by the parties to the criminal proceedings or the investigating judge at the request of the defense in cases, and following the procedure provided for Article 244 of this Code, where special knowledge is required to clarify the circumstances important for criminal proceedings.
+It is not allowed to conduct expert examinations for addressing issues related to the law.

 2. The investigator or public prosecutor shall commit expertise to conduct an examination in respect of:

-• establishing gravity and nature of bodily injuries;
+• establishing gravity and the nature of bodily injuries

 Article 243 of the Criminal Procedure Code of Ukraine states: